joaoritto/joaoritto.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome!
-I am a Ph.D. candidate in Economics at the University of Pennsylvania.
-Next academic year I will be joining the University of Toronto as an Assistant Professor.
+I am an Assistant Professor at the University of Toronto.

 I am a quantitative macroeconomist interested in monetary economics, consumption and wealth inequality.